 BACKGROUND

-The buildings that comprise the Project are currently vacant historic buildings within the historic Over-The-Rhine neighborhood of Cincinnati.
-Over-The-Rhine (“OTR”) is one of the largest, most intact, nineteenth-century urban historic districts in the US and is believed to contain the nation’s largest contiguous collection of nineteenth-century Italianate Architecture.
-While the specific details of the buildings in our Project aren’t fully known, most of OTR’s ornate brick buildings were originally built by German immigrants from 1865 to the 1880s.
+Jobs Cafe at Findlay Market included eight vacant historic buildings within the historic Over-The-Rhine neighborhood of Cincinnati.
+Over-The-Rhine (“OTR”) is one of the country’s largest, most intact, nineteenth-century urban historic districts and is believed to contain the nation’s largest contiguous collection of nineteenth-century Italianate Architecture.
+While the specific details of the buildings included in the Jobs Cafe at Findlay Market project aren’t fully known, most of OTR’s ornate brick buildings were originally built by German immigrants from 1865 to the 1880s.

-The neighborhood has suffered from significant neglect both in terms of preserving the historic heritage of the community and in its economic condition.
-Since 1930, approximately half of OTR’s historic buildings have been destroyed and in 2006, the National Trust for Historic Preservation named OTR one of the eleven most endangered historic places in America.
-The lack of investment of any kind in this area has resulted in vacant and blighted buildings, as well as the levels of severe economic distress characterized by 56% poverty and income levels of 7.7% of the area median family income.
+The neighborhood has suffered from significant neglect in preserving the historic heritage of the community and its economic condition.
+Since 1930, approximately half of OTR’s historic buildings have been destroyed, and in 2006, the National Trust for Historic Preservation named OTR one of the eleven most endangered historic places in America.
+The lack of investment of any kind in this area has resulted in vacant and blighted buildings, as well as levels of severe economic distress characterized by 56% poverty and income levels of 7.7% of the area’s median family income.

-NTCIC identified the Project as significant due to the structural and economic benefits from historic rehabilitation in addition to the impressive breadth of experience that would be represented in the Project’s team.
-Developer, The Model Group (“TMG”) is one of the most experienced developers in Cincinnati, providing services that transform buildings, neighborhood blocks, and ultimately communities.
+NTCIC identified the Project as significant due to the structural and economic benefits of historic rehabilitation in addition to the impressive breadth of experience that would be represented in the Project’s team.
+The Model Group (“TMG”) is one of the most experienced developers in Cincinnati, providing services that transform buildings, neighborhood blocks, and, ultimately, communities.
 These transformations become the catalysts for or the continued momentum of, broader neighborhood revitalization strategies.
-The General Contractor is an affiliate of TMG with 30 years of experience in the local market and has completed dozens of similar scale adaptive reuse projects in Cincinnati.
+The General Contractor is an affiliate of TMG with 30 years of experience in the local market and has completed dozens of similar-scale adaptive reuse projects in Cincinnati.
 The Property Manager manages nearly 2,000 units across 30 properties.

 TMG acquired the properties over a two year period starting in 2014.
 TMG strongly believes in the neighborhood’s potential and is committed to positively transforming the community.
 The vision for neighborhood redevelopment is to create a Market District that is a vibrant, mixed-use, mixed-income neighborhood anchored by Findlay Market, Ohio’s oldest continually operated public market.